VH-Lab/NDI-matlab/docs/reference/+ndi/+session/mock.m.md

     A handle is invalid if it has been deleted or if it is an element of a handle array and has not yet been initialized.

-    See also NDI.SESSION, NDI.SESSION/DELETE
+    See also NDI.SESSION.MOCK, NDI.SESSION.MOCK/DELETE

-Help for ndi.session/isvalid is inherited from superclass HANDLE
+Help for ndi.session.mock/isvalid is inherited from superclass HANDLE

     Reference page in Doc Center
-       doc ndi.session/isvalid
+       doc ndi.session.mock/isvalid
 ```

 ---